kodjane/Angular4AppTaleo/AppAng4Taleo/README.md

 ## Running

-Make sure you have internet connection for loading some images
+Make sure you have network connection for loading some images

 ## Code scaffolding